Mohammad-R-Rashid/dbclean/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Cleaning** - Uses advanced language models to intelligently clean and standardize data
+- **🤖 AI-Powered Cleaning** - Uses advanced language models to intelligently clean and standardize data
-- 🏗️ **Schema Design** - Automatically creates optimal database schemas from your data
+- **🏗️ Schema Design** - Automatically creates optimal database schemas from your data
-- 🔍 **Duplicate Detection** - AI-powered duplicate identification and removal
+- **🔍 Duplicate Detection** - AI-powered duplicate identification and removal
-- 🎯 **Outlier Detection** - Uses Isolation Forest to identify and remove anomalies
+- **🎯 Outlier Detection** - Uses Isolation Forest to identify and remove anomalies
-- ✂️ **Data Splitting** - Automatically splits cleaned data into training, validation, and test sets
+- **✂️ Data Splitting** - Automatically splits cleaned data into training, validation, and test sets
-- 🔄 **Full Pipeline** - Complete automation from raw CSV to clean, structured data
+- **🔄 Full Pipeline** - Complete automation from raw CSV to clean, structured data
-- 📊 **Column-by-Column Processing** - Detailed cleaning and standardization of individual columns
+- **📊 Column-by-Column Processing** - Detailed cleaning and standardization of individual columns
-- 🎯 **Model Selection** - Choose from multiple AI models for different tasks
+- **🎯 Model Selection** - Choose from multiple AI models for different tasks
-- 📋 **Custom Instructions** - Guide the AI with your specific cleaning requirements
+- **📋 Custom Instructions** - Guide the AI with your specific cleaning requirements
-- 💰 **Credit-Based Billing** - Pay only for what you use with transparent pricing
+- **💰 Credit-Based Billing** - Pay only for what you use with transparent pricing

 ## 💳 Credit System

-DBClean uses a transparent, pay-as-you-go credit system:
+DBClean uses a transparent, pay-as-you-go credit system.

 - **Free Tier**: 5 free requests per month for new users
 - **Minimum Balance**: $0.01 required for paid requests